Evacuations end after fiery Minnesota ethanol derailment

 “We will have our team here until this is cleaned up,” Farmer said at a news conference with Gov. Tim Walz and an assortment of other Minnesota officials.

-Walz said “the response from Burlington Northern has been unprecedented, in my opinion” with the railroad getting in touch with state and local officials before 6 a.m.
+Walz said the response from Burlington Northern was “unprecedented, in my opinion” with the railroad getting in touch with state and local officials before 6 a.m.

-BNSF officials said 22 cars derailed, including about 10 carrying ethanol, and the track remains blocked, but that no injuries were reported due to the accident.
-The cause of the derailment hasn’t been determined.
-EPA officials said on Twitter that four ethanol cars ruptured and the flammable fuel additive caught fire in the derailment.
-They continued to burn Thursday hours after the derailment.
+BNSF officials said 22 cars derailed, including about 10 carrying ethanol, and the track remains blocked, but that no injuries were reported.
+The cause hasn’t been determined, but EPA officials said on Twitter that four ethanol cars ruptured and the flammable fuel additive caught fire in the derailment.

 ADM confirmed that the ethanol came from its corn processing facility in Marshall, Minnesota.